Zitzeronion/Swalbe.jl/README.md

 (Swalbe)>
 ```

-To see that the package works you can run the test suit with
+To check if the package works you can run the test suit with
 ```julia
 julia> ] test Swalbe
 ```